vamdeluxe/lipsync/README.md

   * Lip Bottom Up
   * Lips Close
   * Lips Pucker Wide

+* However you can load the VAMSceneTemplate/scene/lipsynctemplate.json as a template which has the person set up correctly.

 * The audio must be loaded before loading the animation pattern.
 * Turning off "loop" on your animation pattern will break the triggers.